 Complementary and Alternative Therapies

 If you are suffering from severe food poisoning, seek conventional medical treatment.
 Complementary and alternative therapies are best used to strengthen the body and aid in the prevention of food poisoning.
-Animal studies have shown that certain vitamins and nutrients may protect against some food toxins while others may actually worsen the effects of toxins.
-Milk thistle is an herb commonly used in Europe as a primary treatment for mushroom poisoning.
-Homeopathy may help treat diarrhea in children (which is sometimes caused by food poisoning) in developing countries.

 The following general nutritional guidelines may be helpful in the case of food poisoning: